timihendrix33/session-3-in-class/readme.md

 })
 ```

 The next part is to get the correct link to our database.
-Most people store their databases on cloud services like MongoLab.
-We’re going to do same as well.
+For our first attempt we'll use a cloud service - [MongoLab](https://mlab.com).

 Create a free account with MongoLab.
-Once you’re done, create a new MongoDB Deployment and set the plan to sandbox.
+Once you’re done, create a new MongoDB database and set the plan to sandbox (free) and call it bcl.

-Once you’re done creating the deployment, head into it and create a database user and database password.
-Remember the database user and database password because you’re going to use it to connect the database you’ve just created.
+Once you’re done creating the deployment, click into it and create a database user and database password.
+Remember these because you’re going to use it to connect the database you’ve just created.

 Finally, grab the MongoDB url and add it to your MongoClient.connect method.
 Make sure you use your database user and password!